Admission to the College of Health Professions is NOT a prerequisite for admission to the ATEP! See details below.

 Completion of the application process DOES NOT guarantee the applicant a formal interview or admission into the Athletic Training Education Program.

-Students who enter the ATEP will also need to apply to the College of Education.
-Please note, admission to the College of Education is NOT a prerequisite for admission to the ATEP.
-However, students will need to be admitted to the COE by the end of their first year in the Clinical Education program.
+Students who enter the ATEP will also need to apply to the College of Health Professions.
+Please note, admission to the College of Health Professions is NOT a prerequisite for admission to the ATEP.
+However, students will need to be admitted to the college by the end of their first year in the Clinical Education program.

 The ATEP Handbook has a thorough explanation of the ATEP policies and procedures.
 All students enrolled in the ATEP are required to follow such policies and procedures.